×

 What do people find most challenging about the culture in Venice?

 "Expats in Venice often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the Venetian dialect can be difficult to understand even for those who speak Italian.
 The slower pace of life can also be a challenge for those accustomed to a faster, more efficient lifestyle.
 Additionally, the city's reliance on tourism can make it feel overcrowded and impersonal, which can be frustrating for those seeking a more authentic experience.
 The high cost of living, particularly for housing and dining out, can also be a significant challenge.
-Lastly, navigating the city's complex network of canals and narrow streets can be difficult for newcomers," said one expat who made the move to Venice.
+Lastly, navigating the city's complex network of canals and narrow streets can be difficult for newcomers," said one person in Venice.

 What residency documents or visas did I need if I will be in Venice for a while?